mjordan/islandora_workbench_docs/docs/preparing_data.md

 ## Blank or missing "file" values

-By defualt, if the `file` value for a row is empty, Workbench's `--check` option will show an error.
-But, in some cases you may want to create a node but not add any media.
-If you add `allow_missing_files: true` to your config file for "create" tasks, you can leave the `file` cell in your CSV for that item empty.
+By default, if the `file` value for a row is empty, Workbench's `--check` option will show an error.
+But, in some cases you may want to create nodes but not add any media.
+If you add `allow_missing_files: true` to your config file for "create" tasks, you can leave the `file` column in your CSV empty.

 ## Creating nodes but not media